Brighton City Airport

-Brighton City Airport (IATA: ESH, ICAO: EGKA), also commonly known as Shoreham Airport, is located in the parish of Lancing in West Sussex, England.
+Brighton City Airport (IATA: ESH, ICAO: EGKA), also commonly known as Shoreham Airport, is located in Lancing near Shoreham by Sea in West Sussex, England.
 It has a CAA Public Use Aerodrome Licence that allows flights for the public transport of passengers or for flying instruction.

-Founded in 1910, it is the oldest airport in the UK and the oldest purpose-built commercial airport in the world still in operation.
+With the first flight from the site taking place in 1910, and an official opening in 1911, it is the oldest airport in the UK and the oldest purpose-built commercial airport in the world still in operation.
 It is now owned by Brighton City Airport Ltd (BCAL).
 The 1930s Art Deco terminal building designed by R Stavers Hessell Tiltman is listed grade II*.
 The airport is 1 NM west of Shoreham-by-Sea at Lancing in the Adur district of West Sussex.
 It is situated immediately to the south of the A27 road, between Brighton and Worthing, and immediately to the north of the West Coastway railway line.

 History

 Foundation

 The first aviator to fly there was Harold H. Piffard in 1910; a memorial garden celebrates his flight.
 The aerodrome was officially opened on 20 June 1911.
 The first flying school opened in 1913.